yell0wsuit/health-survival-docusaurus/docs/index.md

 I first used WordPress, but now I found it unnecessary complex (HTML and stuff).
 For Obsidian Publish, it costs $8/month, so I looked into Jacky Zhao's Quartz instead.
 But then later on, I didn't find it satisfying.
 Finally, I decided to use [Docusaurus<i class="bi bi-box-arrow-up-right ms-1"></i>](https://docusaurus.io/), which is a simple and elegant solution for creating this page.
 I like how it looks and how easy it is to use.

 In this site, I have collections of health and survival tips from many sources.
 Here are some of them:
-- SAS Survival Guide handbook
+- SAS Survival Guide
-- SAS Urban Survival Guide handbook
+- SAS Urban Survival Guide
 - Apple Health articles
 - _(more sources will be added)_